Lara (state): Independent Venezuela

 In 1824 it was absorbed by the Province of Carabobo, created that year.
 In 1832, after the disintegration of Gran Colombia, the region was disbanded; it was then constituted in the Province of Barquisimeto, which included the cantons of Quíbor, El Tocuyo, Carora and Barquisimeto; in addition to others that today make up the state of Yaracuy.
 In 1856, through the new law of territorial division, San Felipe and Yaritagua joined Nirgua to form the Province of Yaracuy.
 In 1881, it was agreed to create the Great State of the North of the West, to which the areas of Lara and Yaracuy were added.
 In August of that same year the name of Lara State was assigned in honor of the patriot General Jacinto Lara.
 In 1899,12 the Congress established the autonomy of the 20 states, as contemplated in the 1864 constitution, a division that was confirmed in 1909, through a constitutional reform, which has been maintained until today.

 Until 1899 this state had access to the sea with the populations of Tucacas and Chichiriviche, currently belonging to the state of Falcon.
 In fact, the population of Tucacas was the main port of export of copper extracted from the mines of Aroa.

 Geography

-It is bordered on the north by Falcon State; on the south by Portuguesa and Trujillo States; on the east by Yaracuy State and on the west by Zulia State.
+It is bordered on the north by Falcon State; on the south by Portuguesa and Trujillo States; on the east by Yaracuy y Cojedes, State and on the west by Zulia State.

 This state has 19,800 square kilometers (19,800 square miles) which represents 2.15% of the national territory, a territory almost equivalent to the size of Israel.